BND Hamburger Icon

 Twilio FAQs

-Twilio is a customer communication platform that allows you to connect with your customers in multiple ways for a variety of purposes.
-Its extensive APIs and SDKs allow developers to build custom solutions using voice, messaging and email to create marketing campaigns, provide customer service, or send notifications and alerts.
+Twilio is a customer communication platform that lets you connect with customers in multiple ways.
+Its APIs and SDKs allow developers to build custom solutions across voice, messaging and email for marketing campaigns, customer service, notifications and alerts.

-Yes, you can set up Twilio to receive and respond to incoming text messages.
-Incoming text messages are charged per message.
+Yes.
+Twilio can be set up to receive and respond to incoming text messages.
+Note that incoming texts are billed per message.

 Overall Value